Incorporating fruiting perennials into rural landscapes

 Space is valuable and we need to take advantage of "lost" space on our property.
 Fruiting perennial bushes, trees and vines can be an excellent alternative, and a great source of nutritious food for fresh treats and preserving for future use.
 They do need attention, but they are not as demanding as row crops and the rewards are tremendous.

-Another favorite is to open a jar of preserves or jelly made from grapes or blackberries and spread it onto homemade biscuits or buttered toast.
-I have to admit, my wife Margaret is a master cook and her skill in the kitchen makes it hard to keep my waistline in check.
+Another favorite is opening a jar of preserves or jelly made from grapes or blackberries and spreading it onto homemade biscuits or buttered toast.
+I have to admit, my wife Margaret is a master cook, and her skill in the kitchen makes it hard to keep my waistline in check.

 On our current property, we have all of the above species except peaches and blackberries.
 We have also added a serviceberry bush, but it is for the birds, and they enjoy the harvest each year.

-The apples and grapes do require pruning in the winter months, but the schedule is flexible, so they are not as demanding as row crops.
+Apples and grapes require pruning in the winter months, but the schedule is flexible, so they are not as demanding as row crops.

 Apple trees should be pruned in a pyramid shape and peaches should be pruned in a flatter, umbrella shape to allow light into the center of the tree.
 Grapes do much better when properly pruned and instructions are easily found online or by purchasing a book on pruning.